JonathanMiroshnik/Real-Fake-News/README.md

 for the reader as well as backend interactions between the different "writers" and the "editor".

 The tech stack will be MERN(MongoDB, Express, React, Node).
+As of 6.5.25, MongoDB is not used, instead, I am using LowDB as it is a simpler approach and MongoDB is not currently needed.

 # Design
 ## Front-end